tony-fav/FavTuyaXR3/README.md

-# XR809-Feit-H2O-WIFI / XR3/XR809 MQTT + Tuya MCU Serial Communication
+# XR3/XR809 MQTT + Tuya MCU Serial Communication Demo

 Custom firmware for Feit Electric Smart Wi-Fi Water Sensor with MQTT and Tuya MCU Serial Communication.
 This device has the Tuya XR3 WIFI Module and a Tuya MCU.